NIFK13008U Sustainable Forest and Nature Management

 MSc Programme in Forest and Nature Management

 MSc Programme in Forest Ecosystems, Nature and Society (SUFONAMA)

 The main aim of this field-trip based course is to visit and critically discuss issues on sustainable forest and nature management.
-The Joint Summer Module is developed and implemented jointly gathering students and teaching staff from all of the SUFONAMA consortium universities (University of Copenhagen, Swedish Agricultural University, University of Padova, Georg-August University Göttingen, and Bangor University).
-Overall theme, responsible institution, and location will change between years, but will be announced at the homepage www.sufonama.eu).
+The course is developed and implemented jointly gathering students and teaching staff from all of the SUFONAMA consortium universities (University of Copenhagen, Swedish Agricultural University, University of Padova, Georg-August University Göttingen, and Bangor University).
+Overall theme, responsible institution, and location will change between years (contact course responsible for information).
 The studies will cover the following aspects of the study region: geology, landscape and ecology, climate, pedology, vegetation types, biodiversity, demographics, socio-economics, tourism, policy, etc. Students will prepare a critical review (between 1500 and 2000 words) which should critically compare and contrast the approaches used by the organizations visited during the course.
 Similarly, the report should organize and critically discuss the academic topics covered during the field trip.
 Students should identify the main management objectives, constraints affecting the achievement of objectives, and critically evaluate the effectiveness of management/approaches used in achieving the objectives.
 Students will individually present their review and their findings during the last days of the field trip (see description above).
 In addition they will attend a written exam.

 The aim is to give the student an in-depth understanding of sustainable forest and nature management in a European context.

 - Describe the structure, development and variation of ecosystems as well as understand the causes and effects in a scientific perspective